Jukebox History 1952-1998

 again with the Paul M. Fuller nostalgic design, marketing the Wurlitzer

-1015 OMT (One More Time),
+1015 OMT (One More Time).

-the nineties, the American main office of the Wurlitzer Jukebox Company has
+the American main office of the Wurlitzer Jukebox Company moved to Gurnee in

-production facility is still located in Stemwede-Levern
+Illinois, but the production facility was still located in Stemwede-Levern

-the 1973 Wurlitzer 1050 design and called it the Rock-Ola
+version of the 1973 Wurlitzer 1050 design and called it the Rock-Ola

 Nostalgia 1000.
 Although the 160-selection model was introduced late